-Some clients are nervous about using social media for business use.
+Some clients are nervous about using social media for business use

 There are a number of reasons for this.

-- There are the well founded privacy fears.
+- There are well-founded privacy fears.

 Most of us are now aware of the fact that we can adjust the security settings on our social media accounts.
-Most of us realize that employers search for the social media accounts of potential employees online.
+Most of us realise that employers search for the social media accounts of potential employees online.
 Most of us know that if we want something to be kept private, we don’t post it online in the first place.
-Period.

 With our business-related social media accounts, we can also allow greater or lesser exposure to ourselves as individuals.
 A quality online resource is no less valuable whether an authors name is published or not.
 Authors have used ‘pen names’ for hundreds of years.
 Actors and singers also change their names to something that they think is more appealing.